gaurav92garg/PoCTeSE/README.md

 This application uses Express server to create a local server in your machine.

 Also, We are using jsForce plugin for authentication purpose and consume APIs from SalesForce Instance by provided jsForce library methods.
+Have a look at below link for reference https://jsforce.github.io/document/#connection

 Once all the setup is completed, run 'npm start' to create a server and in your browser open http://localhost:8081, which redirects to login page.
 After you enter salesforce username and password, it will redirect to products page, where you can call multiple APIs.